DataDreamer

 1pip install datadreamer

-2datadreamer --class_names person moon robot- Google Colab notebook with instructions on how to generate a dataset, train a model, and export it to for RVC2/RVC3: DataDreamer Quickstart
+2datadreamer --class_names person moon robot- Google Colab notebook with instructions on how to generate a dataset, train a model, and export it for RVC2/RVC3: DataDreamer Quickstart

 - Helmet detection example: Helmet detection